 We have had some issues regarding dog food.
 First, we were making raw food for Boris, focusing on a very low phosphorus content to ensure his kidney health.
 Then when his kidneys seemed to be doing OK, we just focused on feeding him real food.
 We have tried several dry foods over the past few years, and each one of them has given Helo longstanding diarrhea in addition to being full of not-real stuff.
 Even high end dog foods still have a great many things in them.
 When trying to track down the cause of Boris obsessively licking his anus (believe me, it’s more gross than it sounds), the vet wasn’t able to find anything wrong with his anal glands, and suggested that due to his breed, it was most likely allergies.
 He said that many dogs like Boris have really awful allergies, and there’s really not much that can be done to get around them.
 He suggested that chicken was most likely the culprit, and that a very limited ingredient fish-based diet would be a good option.
 He also gave us some prednisone.
 The new LID Sweet Potato & Fish food combined with the prednisone seemed to fix things.
 But then when we reduced and stopped the prednisone, the anus licking came back, even with a diet consisting of fish, sweet potatoes, and dog food chemicals, in addition to some salmon and pea meal dog treats.
 Plus, neither dog really appreciated eating kibble after having gotten used to a varied diet of fresh ingredients.
 So when we ran out of the special kibble, I broke down and began cooking for the dogs again, but in a much simpler capacity.
+If you just feed your dog, on normal dog food, then it might be a good idea to check out a website like this Pet Food Exposed page to make sure that you are giving them the right sort of food.
+However, I have obviously been giving my dogs a varied diet.
 It’s been hot outside and I have no interest in using the stove or oven.
 Everything got cooked in the microwave.

 32oz bag frozen peas – $1.50